Benjamin Davis Wilson: Rancho San Pascual

 In 1854 Wilson established Lake Vineyard, his own ranch and winery near modern-day San Gabriel, California.
+He had acquired the property from the widow Victoria Reid, an indigenous woman of social standing in Mexican California who had received the rancho in a land grant in her name.
+He had been appointed by Americans as her conservator after the Mexican Cession.
+They assumed that an indigenous woman was not competent to manage her affairs.

-He came into possession of adjoining Rancho San Pascual (present day Pasadena) through a series of complicated land deals, which began with his lending money to the Rancho's owner Manuel Garfias in 1859.
-In 1863 Wilson and Dr. John Strother Griffin, who had also lent Garfias money – and with whom Wilson undertook many business deals in early Los Angeles, including railways, oil exploration, real estate, farming and ranching – bought the entire rancho property outright, and diverted water from the Arroyo Seco up to the dry mesa via an aqueduct called the "Wilson Ditch."
+Wilson next acquired possession of adjoining Rancho San Pascual (present day Pasadena) through a series of complicated land deals, which began with his lending money to the Rancho's owner Manuel Garfias in 1859.
+In 1863 Wilson and Dr. John Strother Griffin, who had also lent Garfias money, bought the entire rancho property outright.
+They diverted water from the Arroyo Seco up to the dry mesa via an aqueduct called the "Wilson Ditch."
+Wilson and Griffin undertook many business deals together in early Los Angeles, including railways, oil exploration, real estate, farming and ranching.

 In 1864 Wilson took the first expedition to a high peak of the San Gabriel Mountains, which was later named Mount Wilson.
 He hoped to harvest timber there for the making of wine vats, but he found the wood inadequate.
 The Wilson Trail became a popular one or two-day hike to the crest of the San Gabriel Mountains by local residents for years to come.

 In 1873, Wilson and Griffin subdivided their land (with Griffin getting almost 2/3 of the property, but Wilson retaining some better land – east of current Fair Oaks Avenue, near his Lake Vineyard property).
 Griffin then sold 2,500 acres (10 km^{2}) of his property to the "Indiana Colony," represented by Daniel M. Berry.
 In 1876, after the Colony had sold most of its allotted land and established what became the City of Pasadena, Wilson began subdividing and developing his adjacent landholdings which became the eastern side of the new settlement.